opencog/learn/scm/attic/README.md

     and was passing all unit tests when it was retired.
 So its good code, its just ... the majority style seems like a better idea.

+* __agglo-pairwise.scm__ : Main loop for above.
+Makes calls to above.
+    The code won't stand alone here, it needs helper routines defined in `agglo--rank.scm`.

 * __gram-fuzz.scm__ : Assorted styles of doing fuzzy union merging.
     The idea here was that when merging two words, one would always merge those disjuncts they had in common, and move a fraction of